Shawnee High School (Springfield Township, Clark County, Ohio)

-Shawnee Middle and High School is a public middle school and high school near Springfield, Ohio.
+Shawnee High School is a public high school in Springfield Township, Clark County, Ohio, near Springfield.
 It is the only high school in the Clark-Shawnee Local School District.
 The high school offers college preparatory classes along with many different programs in sports, band, drama, foreign languages, and music.
 Students and alumni are known as "The Shawnee Braves."
 The high school campus is located on East Possum Road in Springfield, Ohio.
 Springfield is located about 50 miles west of Columbus, Ohio, and about 35 miles east of Dayton, Ohio.
 The school that generally feeds into Shawnee is Shawnee Elementary School in Clark County.